Home > Resources

 • HISA-Home improvements and structural alterations.

-The VA reviews all the applications for the HISA grant and decides if it is eligible and how much will the grant be.
+The VA reviews all the applications for the HISA grant and decides if it is eligible and how much the grant will be.

-If the veteran is approved for the improvement or modification project the grant goes directly to them, not the vendor.
+If the veteran is approved for the improvement or modification project, the grant goes directly to them, not the vendor.

 You spend it on your necessities as you see fit, so you can choose how to spend.